vverecke/vverecke.github.io/docs/index.markdown

 ---
 layout: default
-title: "Viktor Vereckei | DevOps|Platform Engineer"
+title: "Viktor Vereckei | DevOps/Platform Engineer"
 permalink: /
 ---

-I’m your go-to **Ops Guy** to turn ideas into scaleable products.
-DevOps?
+I’m your go-to guy to turn ideas into scaleable products. **DevOps?
 SRE?
 Platform?
-MLOps?
-I've spent a good chunk of my career making sure both development and production run smoothly, securely, and automated.
+MLOps?** I've spent a good chunk of my career making sure both development and production run smoothly, securely, and automated.

 My mother used to read me bedtime stories from _Linux in a Nutshell_ and my first word was `sudo`.
 I’m all about building and maintaining super robust, scalable, and efficient tech infrastructures.
 It’s kind of like being a digital architect but with less concrete and more code.
 Here’s where I shine: